The de Rham-Fargues-Fontaine cohomology: Adic etale motives

 \begin{thm} The functors $\RigDA^{(\eff)*}\colon\catD^{\op}\to\Prlm$ satisfy pro-\'etale descent.
 This means that for any bounded pro-\'etale hypercover $\mcU\to S$ in $\catD$, one has the following equivalence in $\Prlm$:

-\end{thm} \begin{proof} The proof will be split into some intermediate steps. \\ {\it Step 1: } Since the functor $\Prlm\to\Prl$ is limit-preserving and conservative (see \cite[Corollary 3.2.2.5 and Lemma 3.2.2.6]{lurie-ha}), we might as well prove the statement for $\RigDA^{(\eff)}$ as functors with values in $\Prl$.
+\end{thm} \begin{proof} The proof will be split into some intermediate steps. {In what follows, whenever $(\mcC,\tau)$ is a site, we will use the symbol $\mcD_\tau(\mcC)$ to refer to the derived infinity-category of $\tau$-sheaves of $\Q$-vector spaces, for brevity.} \\ {\it Step 1: } Since the functor $\Prlm\to\Prl$ is limit-preserving and conservative (see \cite[Corollary 3.2.2.5 and Lemma 3.2.2.6]{lurie-ha}), we might as well prove the statement for $\RigDA^{(\eff)}$ as functors with values in $\Prl$.
 We first consider the case of $\RigDA^{\eff}$. \\ {\it Step 2:} As we already know that $\RigDA^{\eff}$ is an \'etale hypersheaf, we may prove the claim for its restriction to the subcategory $\Aff$ of $\catD$ made of affinoid spaces.
-It suffices to show then that if $p\colon P\sim\varprojlim_{i\in I} P_i\to X$ is a pro-\'etale affinoid cover of $X$ with $p_i\colon P_i\to X$ \'etale surjective, then
+It suffices to show then that if $p\colon P\sim\varprojlim_{i\in I} P_i\to X$ is a pro-\'etale affinoid cover of{ an affinoid} $X$ with $p_i\colon P_i\to X$ \'etale surjective, then

 \\ {\it Step 3: } From now on we consider the category $\Pro_{\et}\Aff\Sm/X$ of pro-objects in affinoid smooth varieties over $X$ with \'etale transition maps with a quasi-compact weak limit.
 We will use the letter $\tilde{P}$ to refer to the object $\varprojlim P_i$ in this category.
 We say that a map in $\Pro_{\et}\Aff\Sm/X$ is smooth if [resp. \'etale] if it is of the form $\varprojlim T_0\times_{S_0}S_i\to\varprojlim S_i$ for some smooth [resp. \'etale] map $T_0\to S_0$, we say it is pro-\'etale if it has a strictification which is levelwise \'etale, and pro-smooth if it is a composition of a pro-\'etale map, followed by a smooth map.
 We say it is a cover if the map on the underlying topological spaces $\varprojlim|T_i|\to\varprojlim |S_i|$ is surjective.
 In particular, we may consider the full subcategory $\Pro\Sm/\tilde{P}$ whose objects are pro-smooth maps over $\tilde{P}$, and equip it with the pro-\'etale topology.
-We remark that there are continuous equivalences $(\Pro\Sm/X)/\tilde{P}\cong\Pro\Sm/\tilde{P}$ giving rise to the following diagram (see \cite[Proposition 2.3.7]{agv} which is essentially \cite[Proposition 6.3.5.14]{lurie}):
+We remark that {$\tilde{P}\to X$ is a cover by assumption,} and that there are continuous equivalences $(\Pro\Sm/X)/\tilde{P}\cong\Pro\Sm/\tilde{P}$ giving rise to the following diagram (see \cite[Proposition 2.3.7]{agv} which is essentially \cite[Proposition 6.3.5.14]{lurie}):